What is Ma Bu stance?

-In martial arts (kung fu and not only) there are several versions of the “horse stance” (ma bu), the one that we are going to describe has much in common with that of Shaolin but to avoid confusion (discussions and overlaps) we only correlate it to 6DKF.
+In martial arts (Kung Fu and not only) there are several versions of the “horse stance” (Ma Bu), the one that we are going to describe has much in common with that of Shaolin ones but to avoid confusion (discussions and overlaps), we only correlate it to 6 Dragons Kung Fu.

-- It teach us patience (we must be able to held the pose for more than an hour)
+- It teaches us patience (with the time, we should be able to hold the stance for more than an hour)

-Now let’s see how to take the correct rider stance in 6DKF:
+Now let’s see how to take the correct rider stance in 6 Dragons Kung Fu:

-- Let’s widen our legs sideways
+- Let’s symmetrically widen our legs sideways

 - The feet should be distant from each other at least 2 times the width of our shoulders (excluding arms)

-- We have to bend our arms and move them to the hips
+- We have to bend our arms and move them to the hips (or just above)

 - We have to close our fists and rotate them upwards (the back of the hands look downward, parallel to the ground)

 - The shoulders are wide open, gently stretched horizontally (but relaxed vertically)

 - The back, the neck and the head are well straight (they all stay on one straight line)

 - The pelvis is facing up (the belly rotate upward) and the abdomen slightly compress

 - The buttocks are tightened (that’s where we need to flow much of the effort) and must not be facing outwards

 - The whole body is arranged in a symmetrical and fully balanced manner (we have to feel it)

 - Do not be bored by the practice